-3.17.2 The East Midlands currently compares unfavourably with other regions in England in terms of the surface area covered by legally designated nature conservation sites, has lost more wildlife than any other region in England and has lost large amounts of its wildlife habitats with losses continuing and those sites remaining becoming increasingly small, isolated and fragmented.
+- 3.17.2 The East Midlands currently compares unfavourably with other regions in England in terms of the surface area covered by designated nature conservation sites, has lost more wildlife than any other region in England and has lost large amounts of its wildlife habitats with losses continuing and those sites remaining becoming increasingly small, isolated and fragmented.
 There is a recognised need to deliver a major step change increase in the level of biodiversity across the East Midlands.
-Action is required to re-establish habitats and species and to develop appropriate data to monitor and target biodiversity acros.

-3.17.3 Whilst the plan area contains a number of nationally designated Sites of Special Scientific Interest, such as Attenborough Gravel Pits in Broxtowe and Bulwell Wood in Nottingham City, there are no currently designated European sites.
+Action is required to re-establish habitats and species and to develop appropriate data to monitor and target biodiversity action. - 3.17.3 Whilst the plan area contains a number of nationally designated Sites of Special Scientific Interest, such as Attenborough Gravel Pits in Broxtowe and Bulwell Wood in Nottingham City, there are no currently designated European sites.
 However, the policy makes reference to internationally designated sites because some areas of woodland to the north of the plan area, and extending into Gedling Borough, have been identified as a prospective Special Protection Area.
 Whilst this is not a formal designation, it does mean that these areas are under consideration by the Joint Nature Conservation Committee, and may be declared a proposed Special Protection Area in due course.
 The Aligned Core Strategies and Infrastructure Delivery Plan therefore take a precautionary approach and treat the prospective Special Protection Area as a confirmed European Site.
 The Infrastructure Delivery Plan sets out requirements for a range of mitigation measures as recommended in the Habitats Regulation Assessment Screening Record.
-A decision on the extent of any possible Special Protection Area is not expected until December 2012April 2014 at the earliest.

-3.17.4 New sites and key linking corridors should be identified for biodiversity conservation and enhancement and these could include brownfield as well as Greenfield sites.
+A decision on the extent of any possible Special Protection Area is not known. - 3.17.4 New sites and key linking corridors should be identified for biodiversity conservation and enhancement and these could include brownfield as well as greenfield sites.
 Examples of large scale projects include habitat improvements along the River Erewash and the River Leen and its tributaries, heathland and acid grassland expansion in Sherwood Forest near Burntstump Country Park and maintaining and expanding Magnesian Limestone grasslands between Bulwell and Hucknall.
-There are also opportunities within new development to incorporate new biodiversity features, for example wetlands, green roofs, native species hedgerows and unimproved grassland.

-3.17.5 Proposed development should particularly seek to contribute towards delivery of the Local Biodiversity Action Plan objectives for habitats and species.
-The Nottinghamshire Local Biodiversity Action Plan identifies priority wildlife habitats and species that are a priority for protection, either because they are nationally or locally rare or in decline, or are characteristic of the area; and to-sets targets and action plans for their conservation in order to address their continued decline.
+There are also opportunities within new development to incorporate new biodiversity features, for example wetlands, green roofs, native species hedgerows and unimproved grassland. - 3.17.5 Proposed development should particularly seek to contribute towards delivery of the Local Biodiversity Action Plan objectives for habitats and species.
+The Nottinghamshire Local Biodiversity Action Plan identifies priority wildlife habitats and species that are a priority for protection, either because they are nationally or locally rare or in decline, or are characteristic of the area; and sets targets and action plans for their conservation in order to address their continued decline.
 The Biodiversity Action Plan contains Habitat Action Plans for several types of priority woodland, grassland, wetland and farmland habitat.
 Their importance varies with location.
-Examples of strategies to manage habitats7 include improving wetland along the Nottingham canal, woodland and grassland conservation at Bramcote Hills and safeguarding bare grassland on the colliery spoil heap at Netherfield Lagoons.
-Where development of land is proposed that is known or likely to be used by European protected and other species, further guidance is available from Natural England's.
+Examples of strategies to manage habitats include improving wetland along the Nottingham canal, woodland and grassland conservation at Bramcote Hills and safeguarding rare grassland on the colliery spoil heap at Netherfield Lagoons.
+Where development of land is proposed that is known or likely to be used by European protected and other species, further guidance is available from Natural England's website.

-website.

-Target Indicator Delivery

-Retain areas of biodiversity importance Net change in the area of SINCsNumber of incidents of unmitigated loss of SINCs due to development

-Improve management of biodiversity sites Number of SSSIs in a favourable condition Number of SINCs under positive conservation man- agement, using Single Data List indicator 160 Number of Local Nature Reserves with a manage- ment plan in place Development Management decisions Development Plan DocumentsPart 2 Local Plans

-Designation of and Progress on

-thereafter maintain or designation and if

-improve condition of designated what

-Special Protection Area condition it is in

-Section D: Making it happen
+Section D: Making it Happen

 It is important that new infrastructure is delivered in a timely fashion, and that development pays for infrastructure that is required to make it sustainable.
-The policies here are aimed at achieving this and are to be read in conjunction with Appendicesx A and B which set out the infrastructure required to deliver the development includeding in the Aligned Core Strategies.
+The policies here are aimed at achieving this and are to be read in conjunction with Appendices A and B which set out the infrastructure required to deliver the development included in the Aligned Core Strategies.